-The Ocean, Water and Fisher Peoples' Tribunals aimed to: i) produce knowledge from below using rigorous participatory action research to examine how the ocean economy is promoted and its social, economic, political and ecological implications on fishing communities; ii) provide recommendations to highlight injustices and impacts and demand the protection of the rights of fisher peoples and their customary governance; iii) enhance collective understandings of the domestic, regional and global implications of the ocean economy to mobilise political actions, build stronger movements and reimagine alternatives; and iv) create a global platform for impacted communities to share their testimonies, raise public awareness and build international solidarity.
-11 12 groups across the tribunal countries (see Appendix 1).13 This involved a two-year preparation process, including selecting regions, focal themes and cases, conducting site visits, and undertaking extensive participatory action research, coordinated with organisations across the five countries.14 The research team gathered evidence on the impacts of the ocean economy on fisher peoples drawing on: i) focus group discussions with representatives from coastal communities, trade union leaders, fishing representatives, associations and civil society groups; ii) interviews with fish traders and intermediaries, also engaging with officials from national and local government agencies, and ocean economy experts; and iii) a review of the global, regional and domestic policy and institutional frameworks.
-15 This research was documented in country reports that were presented to the jury before each tribunal hearing.
+The Ocean, Water and Fisher Peoples' Tribunals aimed to: i) produce knowledge from below using rigorous participatory action research to examine how the ocean economy is promoted and its social, economic, political and ecological implications on fishing communities; ii) provide recommendations to highlight injustices and impacts and demand the protection of the rights of fisher peoples and their customary governance; iii) enhance collective understandings of the domestic, regional and global implications of the ocean economy to mobilise political actions, build stronger movements and reimagine alternatives; and iv) create a global platform for impacted communities to share their testimonies, raise public awareness and build international solidarity.10 11

+The six Peoples' Tribunals in the Indian Ocean, which took place in 2020, were coordinated by a research team from SNEHA who worked in collaboration with civil society groups across the tribunal countries (see Appendix 1).12 This involved a two-year preparation process, including selecting regions, focal themes and cases, conducting site visits, and undertaking extensive participatory action research, coordinated with organisations across the five countries.13 The research team gathered evidence on the impacts of the ocean economy on fisher peoples drawing on: i) focus group discussions with representatives from coastal communities, trade union leaders, fishing representatives, associations and civil society groups; ii) interviews with fish traders and intermediaries, also engaging with officials from national and local government agencies, and ocean economy experts; and iii) a review of the global, regional and domestic policy and institutional frameworks.
+14 This research was documented in country reports that were presented to the jury before each tribunal hearing.
 At the public hearings, which took place remotely amid COVID-19 restrictions, the research team presented an executive summary of the evidence, featuring testimonies from affected communities, thematic presentations by experts, and interventions from union leaders, fisher representatives and other civil society groups.
-The jury listened to the evidence and delivered country verdicts, which were presented at the International Conference on 'Impacts of the Blue Economy: Response of the Affected Peoples' (on 23 February 2021).16 In Brazil, fisher organisations coordinated by the MPP joined the Peoples' Tribunals movement, seeking to document the impacts of the ocean economy on traditional fishing communities from the North, Northeast, South and Southeast regions, inviting fishing communities to present their cases and share their testimonies.
+The jury listened to the evidence and delivered country verdicts, which were presented at the International Conference on 'Impacts of the Blue Economy: Response of the Affected Peoples' (on 23 February 2021).15

+In Brazil, fisher organisations coordinated by the MPP joined the Peoples' Tribunals movement, seeking to document the impacts of the ocean economy on traditional fishing communities from the North, Northeast, South and Southeast regions, inviting fishing communities to present their cases and share their testimonies.
 The Brazilian Peoples' Tribunal involved an intense one-year preparation process with regional meetings, hearings, and systematisation of the cases, which led to the Waters Peoples' Tribunal in 2022 and the establishment of a permanent tribunal (Tribunal Permanente dos Povos das Águas).
+16

-17 To date, the People' Tribunals analysed a total of 93 cases: 60 across the Indian Ocean and 33 in Brazil (see Appendix 2 for complete list of cases and sectors).18
+To date, the People' Tribunals analysed a total of 93 cases: 60 across the Indian Ocean and 33 in Brazil (see Appendix 2 for complete list of cases and sectors).17